DigitalBox98/HaikuKitLab/README.md

 <br>
 The goal of HaikuKitLab is simple: learn, share, and build together.
-Each example is crafted to help developers understand how the Haiku API works in real-world scenarios.
+Each example is crafted to help developers understand how the Haiku API works in real-world scenarios.<br>

 But this isn’t just a read-only repo — it’s meant to grow with the community!